-Cabinet defends SBC’s licence fee - SWI swissinfo.ch
+Cabinet defends SBC’s licence fee

 Annual fees of CHF451 ($456) for radio and television programmes are due from every household in Switzerland.

-In 2015 Swiss voters narrowly rejected a proposal to reform the SBC funding scheme.
+In 2015 Swiss voters narrowly rejectedexternal link a proposal to reform the SBC funding scheme.

 Urs Geiser, swissinfo.ch